opplatek/TERA-Seq_snakemake/README.md

 ### Config file
 The main config file is in [`config/config.yaml`](config/config.yaml).
 The location of the main config file can be specified when launching the Snakemake, but we **strongly recommend** to keep it in your main project directory.

 You **have to** update the main config file with the correct paths to the sub-configs.
-Please note the paths can be either **absolute** or **relative** to Snakefile or workdir.
-We recommend copying the whole `config` directory to your workdir, keeping the sub-config files with relative paths, and only specifying the Singularity file directory name with an absolute path.
+Please note the paths can be either **absolute** or **relative** to Snakefile/workdir.
+We recommend copying the whole `config` directory to your workdir, and setting the sub-config files as well as Singularity container file using **absolute paths**.
+Relative paths should be fine as well.

 The main config files contain links to four sub-config files:
 * **`samples.csv`**